EdmundGoodman/Jupyter_Pylinter/README.md

 A simple tool to extract python code from a Jupyter notebook, and then run pylint on it for static analysis.

+If you find this tool useful, please give it a star on GitHub!

 # Usage

 The package can be installed via PyPI, then run from the command line, as